gbrefosco/learning-django/readme.md

 For now:
  - One application named 'hello' with a view returning a "Hello World!" string.
- - One application named 'users' with integrated django views for a basic User model.
+ - One application named 'users' with integrated django views for:
+   - A basic User model;
+   - A Comments model with relation to User.

 ### How to run: